 The Kangra Fort is a majestic sample of construction, which was constructed by the imperial family of Kangra and dates back to around 4th Century B.C.
 This is familiar to be the largest fort in the Himalayas and is one of the oldest forts in India.
-This ancient fort is placed about 20 kilometres away from Dharamshala and houses a few temples that can be achieved by passing through seven gates.
+This ancient fort is placed about 20 kilometers away from Dharamshala and houses a few temples that can be achieved by passing through seven gates.
 A major visitor appeal at the Kangra Fort is the elegant view of the Manjhi and Banganga rivers from here.
 Right next to the Fort is also the Maharaja Sansar Chand Katoch Museum, which is run by the Royal Family of Kangra.

 It is at McLeodganj (Dharamsala) in Kangra District of Himachal Pradesh.
-This has larger than life images of Buddha, Avloketshwara and Padmasambhav besides several Thangka paintings.
-It is also called Namgyal Dratsang in local language.
+This has larger than life images of Buddha, Avloketshwara, and Padmasambhava besides several Thangka paintings.
+It is also called Namgyal Dratsang in the local language.
 The monastery was established so that Namgyal monks could assist the Dalai Lamas in public religious affairs, perform ritual prayer ceremonies for the welfare of Tibet and function as a center of learning and meditation on the profound Buddhist treatises.
 After the Chinese invasion of Tibet in 1959, when His Holiness the 14th Dalai Lama was granted asylum in India, the monastery was re-established here to preserve and continue the Tibetan culture and traditions.
-The monks here go through a rigorous and streamlined course of training, which includes a study of philosophy, sacred arts, meditation and debates.
-Even those who are not particularly inclined towards religion will be fascinated by the serene ambience all around the campus and the imposing figures of Buddha.
+The monks here go through a rigorous and streamlined course of training, which includes a study of philosophy, sacred arts, meditation, and debates.
+Even those who are not particularly inclined towards religion will be fascinated by the serene ambiance all around the campus and the imposing figures of Buddha.

 Kangra Art Museum: